ev1313/dingsda/docs/differences.rst

 Rather than generating parsers in Python or kaitai structs, a C++ implementation or parser generator of this would be preferred.
 But this is not planned currently.

+Furthermore the following features were removed:

+ - Sequence:
+    - These were just Structs but with unnamed fields.
+    - This creates problems with the new Container / ListContainer design and is technically not needed.
+    - also deletes the legacy >> operator API for creating sequences
+    - just create / use Structs now, and name elements you need
+ - Select, TryParse: I regard these as bad design and they can't determine their size
+ - NamedTuple: I don't see the use of this, and the API seemed bad